 The most common symptom is nipple pain or breast pain, or both.

 Nipple thrush pain is often described as burning, itching, or stinging and may be mild to severe.
 The pain is usually ongoing and doesn’t go away with improved positioning and attachment of your baby to the breast.
 Your nipples may be tender to touch and even light clothing can cause pain.

 Breast thrush pain can vary.
 It has been described as a stabbing or shooting pain, a deep ache or a burning sensation that radiates through the breast.
 It may be in one or both breasts.

-It is characteristic for this pain to be experienced immediately after as well as in between feeds.
+Often this pain is experienced immediately after, as well as in between, feeds.